-Section 16(a) of the Exchange Act requires all directors and certain executive officers and persons who own more than 10% of a registered class of Mylan's equity securities to file with the SEC within specified due dates reports of ownership and reports of changes of ownership of Mylan ordinary shares and the Company's other equity securities.
+Section 16(a) of the Securities and Exchange Act of 1934, as amended (the "Exchange Act") requires all directors and certain executive officers and persons who own more than 10% of a registered class of Mylan's equity securities to file with the SEC within specified due dates reports of ownership and reports of changes of ownership of Mylan ordinary shares and the Company's other equity securities.
 These persons are required by SEC regulations to furnish us with copies of all Section 16(a) reports they file.
 Based on reports and written representations furnished to us by these persons, we believe that all Mylan directors and "officers" (as defined in Rule 16a-1(f) of the Exchange Act) complied with these filing requirements during 2017.